Skip to content

 Air Filters

-1. Remove your unit’s filters by pulling them up and out the front of the unit, as shown in the graphic above.
+1. Remove the air filters by pulling them up and out from the front of the unit.

-2. Run the filters under the tap and let dry completely on a towel before inserting the filters back into the unit.
+2. Rinse the filters under running water and allow them to dry completely on a towel before reinserting.

-1. Before cleaning the vent screen, disconnect the power by unplugging the power cord or by turning off the residence’s fuse box or circuit breaker.
+1. Disconnect the unit’s power by unplugging it or turning off the circuit breaker.

 Outdoor Discharge Area

-• Trim grass or weeds growing near the unit.
+• Trim grass, weeds, or plants growing near the unit.

 Cabinet Front & Discharge Air Grille